Youssef-Fd/AXI-Based-DMA-Design/README.md

   * `FINISHED`: Asserts `done` and returns to `IDLE`.
   * `ERROR_STATE`: Asserts `error` and returns to `IDLE`.

-Below is the simulation waveform demonstrating the transition of the controller states:
+The simulation waveform demonstrating the transition of the controller states:
 ![DMA Controller Waveform](hdl/DMA_Controller/dma_controller_test.png)